About the Museum

 - A historic piece of wood type

-- A piece of wood type made fresh at the Hamilton Wood Type & Printing Museum
+- A piece of wood type made fresh in 2019 at the Hamilton Wood Type & Printing Museum

-- A matrix (mold) from a Linotype for casting type for newspapers
+- A matrix (mold) from Linotype and Ludlow systems for casting slugs of type for newspapers

-- A Linotype “slug,” or “line o’ type,” with custom text that you choose as part of your reward (this is also available as a separate reward)
+- A type “slug,” or “line o’ type,” with custom text that you choose as part of your reward cast on a Linotype†

 - A section of flong, a paper mould used to make metal plates for relief printing, also known as a “mat,” short for “matrix,” and used heavily in the distribution of advertising and clip art

 - A sheet or section of a phototype font